How Do You Like Your Coffee

 Folate: 1%

-• There is low-acid Coffee available if you are sensitive.
+• Low-acid coffee is available if you are sensitive.

 • Increases Brain Activity